 This phone contact (or visit, if needed) will occur 1 week (i.e., approximately 7 days) following pregnancy outcome for all participants, and may be skipped if the PPO Visit occurs within the visit window for this phone contact.
-This visit can occur no earlier than 6 days before the target date and no later than 7 days following the target date.
-Participants who have live births will be asked about their infants.
+This visit can occur no earlier than 7 days before the target date and no later than 7 days following the target date.
+All participants will be asked about the outcome of their pregnancy, including the status of their infant at the time of delivery.
+No infant procedures will occur during the phone contact unless the infant has already been enrolled.
 Participants who show a need for counseling and/or treatment for RTI/UTI/STIs can have these procedures conducted as part of an interim visit if scheduling allows.